Honestly and Honestly (Encore): Background and composition

 "Honestly" was independently released for digital download on August 15, 2018 simultaneously with its encore titled "Honestly (Encore)".
 Both were written by Hanna and Lyre, while production was solely handled by the latter.
 In a Carpool Karaoke video on YouTube with Ricky Dillon, Hanna revealed that initially "Honestly" featured drastically different lyrics.
 The songs were inspired by a pathological liar the singer had dated; she detailed the relationship in a series of videos she posted on YouTube in July 2018.
 She further wrote on her Instagram: "'Honestly' and 'Honestly (Encore)' are songs for anyone who's ever been manipulated, lied to, gaslighted, or made to feel like they were crazy.
 Anyone ever associated with a narcissist."

 "Honestly" is a pop punk song, in which Hanna also touches on empowerment topics.
 According to Geoff Weiss of Tubefilter, "Honestly" and "Honestly (Encore)" show an "ominous and aggressive vibe".
 Lyrics from the first verse of "Honestly" include: "Your words don't hold any weight, I can't seem to get a straight answer.
 Don't trust you, but who's to blame?"
 In the pre-chorus, Hanna sings: "Got me second guessin' everything you say, Thinkin' that I know you, but you're really a stranger.
 Doin' what you gotta do to get your way.
 You're reckless and selfish and you can't help it".
 She continues belting in the refrain: "Say you're talkin' to me honestly, but you're lyin' to me constantly".
 In the bridge, Hanna asserts that she "[doesn't] know what's reality".

 Commercial performance

 Upon its release, both "Honestly" and "Honestly (Encore)" achieved success on digital platforms.
 "Honestly" peaked on Billboard's US Bubbling Under Hot 100 Singles chart at number 21, although only released in the sixth day of the respective sales and streaming tracking period.
 The song further peaked at number ten on the country's Digital Songs chart with 16,000 copies sold, and reached number 61 in Scotland, number 24 on Canada's Hot Digital Song Sales chart, and number 81 on the British downloads ranking.
 In addition, "Honestly (Encore)" peaked at number 86 in Scotland.
+As of 2024, “Honestly” is her highest charting single globally.